htanjore/convolutional-neural-network-in-BioScience-pubmed/README.md

-### Convolutional Neural Network(CNN) in Research or in Biological sciences From Pubmed
+### Convolutional Neural Network(CNN) in Research or in Biological Sciences from Pubmed

-## Data: Data was acquired with Pubmed API using BeautifulSoup
+## Data: Data was acquired using Pubmed API with BeautifulSoup.
+The code can be used to search for anything on pubmed get relevant fields for analysis using BeautifulSoup.

 ### Generated Topic model(LDA):